AbdelhamidElKrem/Odoo-17-on-Debian-12-with-ISPConfig-and-Nginx-on-AWS-EC2/README.md

   4. Connect via SSH using the provided key pair.
 <a name="step-2-configure-the-hostname-and-hosts"></a>
 ## Step 2: Configure the Hostname and Hosts
+> :warning: **Nota Bene:** When following the instructions, be sure to replace `server1.example.com` in the `/etc/hosts` file with your actual server's hostname.
+This is crucial for the correct network configuration of your server.

 1. Edit `/etc/hosts`file :
 ```
 nano /etc/hosts